na-na-hi/renget/archive/sfbf5.md

 \>"My WHAT?!"
 \>"Gosh, you've grown up so fast, haven't you?
 Just wait until your mom finds out about this, I might just find myself outnumbered finally, haha!"
 \>"DAD!
 THIS IS SERIOUS!"
 \>"Yeah, something I've been SERIOUSLY dreading!
 I'm gonna need some Flinch Free every time I come into the room when you and your mom are practicing the Signature Stare of Superiority!
-Don't tell her I said that, by the way, I don't want to spend another night outside the cave."
+Don't tell her I said that, by the way, I don't want to spend another night outside the cave."%%

 ---